Advanced search

 Posology

-The recommended dose is 0.5 mL of reconstituted vaccine intramuscularly (IM) (pre-exposure or post-exposure) or 0.1 mL of reconstituted vaccine intradermally (ID) (post-exposure only).
+The recommended dose is 0.5 mL of reconstituted vaccine intramuscularly (IM) or 0.1 mL of reconstituted vaccine intradermally (ID) in each injection site.

 Pre-exposure prophylaxis

 Booster doses are determined based on the risk of exposure and on serological tests to detect the presence of rabies virus-neutralising antibodies (≥ 0.5 IU/ml).
-A booster dose consists of one dose of 0.5 mL given by intramuscular route.
+A booster dose consists of one dose of 0.5 mL given by intramuscular route or one dose of 0.1 mL given by intradermal route in accordance with WHO recommendations.

 Post-exposure prophylaxis